khaors/geocompr/main.md

 #> [1,] 115566
 ```

-There are two potentially surprising things about the result: 1) it comes with a `units` attribute, so you know that it's just over 100 km (not 100,000 inches, or any other measure of distance!); and 2) it is returned as a matrix, even though the result only contains a single value.
+There are two potentially surprising things about the result: 1) it comes with a `units` attribute, so you know that it's just over 100,000 m (not 100,000 inches, or any other measure of distance!); and 2) it is returned as a matrix, even though the result only contains a single value.
 This second feature hints at another useful feature of `st_distance()`, its ability to return *distance matrices* between all combinations of features in objects `x` and `y`.
 This is illustrated in the command below, which finds the distances between the first three features in `nz_height` and the Otago and Canterbury regions of New Zealand represented by the object `co`.